nokia/ntt/README.md

 [etsi-homepage]: http://www.ttcn-3.org/

-Please note, that NTT is still in its early stages.
+Please note, that NTT is still work in progress.
+First task is to provide a TTCN-3 parser, which supports core language specification as well as behaviour types and advances parametrization.

 Documentation and functionality will grow over time.
 If you are interested in contributing, just create a pull-request.